Intermittent Inverse-Square L\'evy Walks are Optimal for Finding Targets of All Sizes: Lower Bounds

-\subsection{General Lower Bounds}
+\subsection{General lower bounds}

-We begin with a general proposition that holds for any search process $X$ on the torus whose speed is constant (i.e. it takes $\ell$ units of time to do a ballistic step of length $\ell$).
-We next define a quantity, termed $T_D$, which will be used to lower bound the time needed to detect an extended target $B(S)$ at distance $D$ or more.
-Formally, we distinguish three cases, according to the given process $X$. \begin{itemize} \item If $X$ is an intermittent random walk, we let $T_D$ be the expected time needed before the end point of a step is at a distance at least $D$ from the initial location. \item If $X$ is a random walk but non-intermittent (i.e., can detect while moving) then $T_D$ is defined as the expected time until $X$ is at a distance of at least $D$ from the initial location (note that this may happen in the middle of a step). \item In all other cases, we simply define $T_D=D$. \end{itemize}Note that since for any process (whose speed is constant) it takes at least time $D$ to reach a distance $D$, we always have $T_D\geq D$.
+We prove here a general proposition that holds for any search process $X$ on the torus whose speed is constant (i.e., it takes $O(\ell)$ units of time to do a ballistic step of length $\ell$).
+We may assume without loss of generality that the speed is normalized to 1.
+Note also that, since we aim at a lower bound, we can suppose, without loss of generality, that the scan time in-between steps is $0$.

+We next define a quantity, termed $T_d$, which will be used to lower bound the time needed to detect an extended target $B(S)$ at distance $d$ or more.
+Formally, we distinguish between two cases, according to the given process $X$. \begin{itemize} \item If $X$ is an intermittent random walk, we let $T_d$ be the expected time needed before the end point of a step is at distance at least $d$ from the initial location. \item Otherwise, we simply define $T_d=d$. \end{itemize}